1. Introduction & Survey Highlights

 Plans for the Platform

-The percentage of businesses who will continue to use IBM i with no change is smaller than on 2022 (37% vs 43%).
-This is justified by the fact that another 12% of respondents reported they will stay on IBM i but are moving to the cloud, a clear indication that they are gradually realizing the benefits of cloud environments.
+The percentage of businesses who will continue to use IBM i with no change in 2025 is greater than it was in 2024 (45% vs 43%).
+Additionally, the trend of customers moving to the cloud has slowed, with 10% of respondents reporting they will stay on IBM i but are moving to the cloud, compared to 13% in 2024.

-Additionally, 21% of organizations are planning to move some or all of their applications to another operating system or service.
-Windows-based servers come out highest at 49%.
-If planning to move applications, Windows is not a surprising choice as many organizations have Windows servers running alongside IBM i.
-The number of users planning to move applications to Linux dropped by four points to 32% and AIX dropped by the same amount to 2%.
+18% of organizations are planning to move some or all of their applications to another operating system or service.
+Windows-based servers come out highest at 42%.
+If planning to move applications, Windows is not a surprising choice, as many organizations have Windows servers running alongside IBM i.
+The number of users planning to move applications to Linux remained steady at 38% and AIX increased to 11% (up from 8% last year).

 RECOMMENDATION: